torquebox/torquebox.org/news/2011-12-15-torquebox-screencasts.md

 application platform.
 And because we work on it every day, we sometimes forget how nice it can be for the community to have a short, simple introduction to basics like installation of the server and running a rails app.
-So with that in mind, we're offering 2 short screencasts to help new users get up and running on what we think is one of the best Ruby deployment platforms around.
+So with that in mind, we're offering two short screencasts to help new users get up and running on what we think is one of the best Ruby deployment platforms around.

 * [Installing TorqueBox 2.0](http://vimeo.com/33299335)